-A lot of Filipino children’s books don’t come hardbound, which is sad because some of these books are beautifully illustrated, too, and would look great in any table or book shelf.
+A lot of Filipino children’s books don’t come hardbound, which is sad because some of these books also come beautifully illustrated and would look great in any table or book shelf.
 I understand that the market is small for it, unfortunately, but on the bright side, the lower cost makes it more accessible to more families.

 As book lovers ourselves, we’re happy that Akira has developed a love for books, too.
 But more than getting her into books, we both agree that Filipino stories should also be a part of her growing library, and that she should hear and learn spoken Filipino in our home.

-It’s a great thing that at least there are a lot of Filipino children’s books available because there’s almost nothing else out there.
-There are no (or at least good or interesting) Filipino or Tagalaog children’s apps or YouTube channels that can teach kids Filipino rhymes or children’s songs.
+When it comes to books, it’s great that there are numerous titles available in Filipino, and for all reading levels.
+There’s almost nothing else out there.
+There are no (or at least good or interesting) Filipino or Tagalog children’s apps or popular YouTube channels that can teach kids Filipino rhymes or children’s songs.
 There are no children’s programs on TV like Batibot either, so the love for our own language will come nowhere else but from the home and from the parents.

 Last week, as far as I know, Akira was the only one that came in costume from a Filipino story book.
-Of course there were Disney princesses, and Akira had a classmate that was into planets and space, so she had little Saturns taped all over her black shirt and pants.
+Of course there were Disney princesses, and Akira had a classmate who was into planets and space, so she had little Saturn planets taped all over her black shirt and pants.
 It was very cute, and it’s a great thing that these kids are beginning to or already have an interest in books.

 It would be better though if we can include more exposure to Filipino stories.
 Sometimes the first step is something the parents will have to do – go to the bookstore, scour the aisles, bring home the books and read to the children.
 I think they’ll eventually get to liking them, too.
 Which reminds me, I have bought new Filipino titles, we should start reading them soon.